 Fake News: John Adams commenting on the 2016 Election

 About Adam Broad

 Citizen Dad/Lisa's guy.
 Public Servant.
 Community organizer.
 This is my personal blog.
 Opinions mine.
 I have a wide variety of affiliations.
 I don't always speak for them.
 They don't always speak for me.
+Sometimes I inhabit an alter-ego.
+Sometimes I pretend I am in a band called Disintegration Station.
+Sometimes my pretend band pretends to be another pretend band.
 View all posts by Adam Broad

 This entry was posted on Thursday, February 16th, 2017 at 10:09 pm and tagged with 2016 Election, Democrats, Discourses on Davila, Donald Trump, Education, Fake News, Hannah Arendt, hillary clinton, John Adams, Republicans and posted in politics.
 You can follow any responses to this entry through the RSS 2.0 feed.

 Follow me on TwitterMy Tweets

 - Follow The Broadsheet on WordPress.com